 ETNO Director General, Lise Fuhr said: “We agree with Commissioner Gabriel that the digital skills gap should be at the top of the political agenda.
 By joining the Coalition, we will bring our joint know-how and network at the service of the digital skills cause.
 European society can gain lots from full digitisation, but the EU needs to do its utmost to ensure that all are ready and skilled for the digital age”.

-UNI Europa Regional Secretary, Oliver Röthig commented: “Digitisation has a major impact on the future world of work.
+UNI Europa Regional Secretary, Oliver Röthig commented: “Digitalisation has a major impact on the future world of work.
 It is our mission as European social partners to engage with the European Commission and other industry stakeholders to provide a future-proof framework for the upskilling and training of the ICT workforce.
-Digital skills and skills generally are a key issue in the work of social partners at all levels”.
+Digital skills are a key issue in the work of social partners at all levels”.

 A downloadable press release is available here.< Previous postNext post >